MrHaribo/mrharibo.github.io/communicationtutorial/index.md

 > If you are using Docker Toolbox you can't access the web console via *localhost* since the Docker Daemon runs on a completely isolated virtual host provided by Virtual Box called a *docker-machine*.
 In this case replace *localhost* with your docker-machine ip.
 It is shown when you started Docker via the *Docker Quickstart Terminal* as shown in the image below.
 If you missed it use the *docker-machine ip* CLI command.

 ![#docker-guickstart-terminal](DockerMachineTerminal.PNG "Docker Machine Startup")

+## Connecting with Docker Toolbox

+If you are using a Native Launch Configuration with Docker Toolbox you might run into a connection error like the one shown in the image below.
+This is because the *docker-machine* is not accessible via *localhost*.
+MicroNet provides a mechanism to set the Message Broker Address via environment arguments which allow to inject the address of *docker-machine*.
+In the *Service Explorer* rightclick the service that could not connect and select the *Add Env Vars...* action.
+Add the following argument:

+- message_broker_address=*your_docker_machine_ip*

+How to retrieve the *docker-machine-ip* is explained in the section above.
+You have to do this for all Java services which need access to ActiveMQ.
+This will be automated in future.

 ## Creating a Loopback Service